vysokyj/tmdbc/README.md

 go install
 ```

-or
+or use make for cross compilation

 ```bash
 make
 ```

-Make compiles all OS versions.

 ## Usage